cburgmer/json-path-comparison/README.md

 ## How to

+### Run the comparison locally

+Run

+    ./src/wrap_in_docker.sh ./go

+Skip ./src/wrap_in_docker.sh if you don't want to run against Docker, so the command becomes `./go`.

+### One-off comparisons

+You can quickly execute a query against all implementations by running:

+    echo '{"a": 1}' | ./src/wrap_in_docker.sh ./src/one_off.sh '$.a'

+Currently you need to make sure you've run `./src/wrap_in_docker.sh ./go` once before.
+(Skip ./src/wrap_in_docker.sh if you don't want to run against Docker.)

 ### Regression test suite

 If you are an author of an upstream implementation, you can use the report generated here to test for regressions in your logic.
 The regression document is generated for every implementation individually so you can handle outcomes differently depending on whether they match the consensus or not.